USEFUL LICENSE INFO. FOR NEW RACERS

 There are two types of British Cycling (BC) membership - RIDE and RACE.

-To race certain events you will need a FULL RACING LICENSE however you can race most events on a PROVISIONAL LICENSE with a DAY LICENSE to back it up.
+To race certain higher level events you will need a FULL RACING LICENSE (which includes all insurance) however you can race most regional events on a PROVISIONAL LICENSE with a DAY LICENSE to cover insurance through British Cycling.
 You don't earn BC ranking points on anything other than a FULL RACING LICENSE.

-You can race as a BC RIDE member or even a Non BC Member but again will need a Day License.
+You can race as a BC RIDE member or even a NON BC MEMBER but again will need a Day License for insurance purposes.
 Note that if you are entering more than a few races then it is more economical to buy a full racing license.

-Day Licenses are not physical items but simply a mark on the signing in sheet and can be purchased in advance by transfering the money to the club bank or with cash (correct money!) on the night.
-Where a Day License is free, just let the race organiser know your membership level and s/he will fix it.
+Day Licenses are not physical items but a mark on the BC registratiopn system and can be purchased in advance by transfering the money or with cash (correct money!) on the night.
+Where a Day License is free, just let us know your membership level and we'll fix it.
 They are for insurance purposes so very important.